ST7677/Udacity-Airbnb/README.md

 I took up writing this blog as part of second term of the nanodegree [become a data scientist](https://eu.udacity.com/course/data-scientist-nanodegree--nd025) of [Udacity](https://eu.udacity.com/).
 I was particular interested in identifying what are main factors influencing accomodation prices in Seattle to rent through [Airbnb](https://airbnb.com).

-The findings of the project are publish [here](https://medium.com/@sunilthakur_67045/analysis-of-2016-airbnb-offering-in-seattle-16e524e58c93).
+The findings of the project are publish in a blog [here](https://medium.com/@sunilthakur_67045/analysis-of-2016-airbnb-offering-in-seattle-16e524e58c93).

 ## File descriptions